 Here, employee feedback as part of your internal comms strategy can help you make improvements to wellbeing.
 With Oak, you can view the data from Pulse Surveys to gain insight and alter employee wellbeing programmes at any stage.

-Aligning People and Brand
+Aligning people and brand

 It is the responsibility of internal communications to ensure that people are aligned with the values of your brand.
 If they aren't, chances are brand values are unclear or poorly communicated.